efogdev/wirelessifier/docs/MANUAL.md

 ## Miscellaneous
 - To force bootloader mode: hold all buttons and the rotary encoder at the same time.
 But don't.
+- You will need to re-bond the device with the host after renaming it in the web configurator.